 What is contraceptive implant?

-Contraceptive implant (Nexplanon), or birth control implant, is a small flexible plastic rod that is placed right under your skin in your upper arm and prevents pregnancy.
-It releases the hormone progesterone and prevents ovulation, and is considered one of the most effective contraceptive methods.
-The rod is about 4 cm in length and 2 mm diameter.
-You will be given local anesthetic, and the doctor will make a small incision and implant the rod right below the skin.
-The procedure is usually painless and does usually not require sutures.
+Contraceptive implant (Nexplanon) is a stick that is placed under the skin on the inside of the upper arm and which protects against pregnancy.
+It contains a hormone called progestogen and prevents ovulation and is the safest contraceptive.
+The rod is about 4 cm long and 2 mm wide, flexible, soft and does not break.
+The doctor anesthetizes the skin, makes a small incision and implants the rod directly under the skin.
+The procedure is usually painless and usually requires only strips, possibly a stitch.